ascarter/Go-bbpackage/README.md

 ### ctags

-A completion library is can be built using [Universal Ctags](https://ctags.io/).
+A completion library can be built using [Universal Ctags](https://ctags.io/).
 This is a  modern maintained version of [Exuberant Ctags](http://ctags.sourceforge.net/).
 It includes support for Go.

 The easiest way to install it is to use homebrew: